surtarso/bash-media-manager/README.md

 2- Run 'bmm-setup_enviroment' to generate an .env file from template.
 - cd ~/bmm && ./bmm-setup_enviroment

+3- Add B.M.M. to $PATH (optional):
+- ./bmm-setup_enviroment --path

 ## Usage:
-      Folders MUST be set-up prior to using any script (see 'bmm-setup_enviroment')
+      Folders MUST be set-up prior to using any script.
+      See 'bmm-setup_enviroment' or edit '~/bmm/.env'.

+      For GUI usage, just use the scripts without any arguements.
+      You can use 'bmm-launcher' to navigate between the tools.

       If you dont want to see a GUI (dialog), use the scripts with --help arguement and follow the help text.

-      For GUI usage, just use the scripts without any arguements or use 'bmm-launcher' to navigate between the tools.

 ### Detailed view (--help):
 -     Converter MP3